aliz-ai/public-kb/infra/iam/auth.md

 The integration with Github Action also provides build steps configurable in your pipelines to perform all the low-level API calls that are needed to get an access token.

-You need to keep in mind though that a Github Action pipeline declared in a repository can be misused for privilege escalation if the developers having write access to the repository don't have the pipeline's privileges anyway.
-Branch protection doesn't fully protect against this.
-Cloud Build is often used for highly privileged provisioning pipelines for this reason.
+You need to keep in mind though that a Github Action pipeline declared in a repository might be misused for privilege escalation if the developers having write access to the repository don't have the pipeline's privileges anyway.
+Branch protection has to be used in conjunction with protected environments to fully prevent escalation.
+Cloud Build is still often preferred for highly privileged provisioning pipelines.

 #### Kubernetes Workload Identity
 As also mentioned above, Google Kubernetes Engine is a bit of a special environment, because a single VM can host multiple workloads.